The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. They are:

 If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to consent to identify of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes identify without consent.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.